freqtrade/freqtrade/docs/recursive-analysis.md

 # Recursive analysis

-This page explains how to validate your strategy in terms of recursive formula issue.
+This page explains how to validate your strategy for inaccuracies due to recursive issues with certain indicators.

-First of all, what is recursive formula?
-Recursive formula is a formula that defines any term of a sequence in terms of its preceding term(s).
-Example of a recursive formula is a<sub>n</sub> = a<sub>n-1</sub> + b.
+A recursive formula defines any term of a sequence relative to its preceding term(s).
+An example of a recursive formula is a<sub>n</sub> = a<sub>n-1</sub> + b.

-Second question is why is it matter for Freqtrade?
-It matters because in backtesting, the bot will get full data of the pairs according to the timerange specified.
-But in dry/live run, the bot will have limited amounts of data, limited by what each exchanges gives.
+Why does this matter for Freqtrade?
+In backtesting, the bot will get full data of the pairs according to the timerange specified.
+But in a dry/live run, the bot will be limited by the amount of data each exchanges gives.

-For example, let's say that I want to calculate a very basic indicator called `steps`.
-The first row's value is always 0, while the following rows' values are equal to the value of the previous row's plus 1.
-If I were to calculate it using latest 1000 candles, then the `steps` value of first row is 0, and the `steps` value at last closed candle is 999.
+For example, to calculate a very basic indicator called `steps`, the first row's value is always 0, while the following rows' values are equal to the value of the previous row plus 1.
+If I were to calculate it using the latest 1000 candles, then the `steps` value of the first row is 0, and the `steps` value at the last closed candle is 999.

-But what if I only calculate based of latest 500 candles?
+What happens if the calculation is using only the latest 500 candles?
 Then instead of 999, the `steps` value at last closed candle is 499.
 The difference of the value means your backtest result can differ from your dry/live run result.

-Recursive-analysis requires historic data to be available.
+The `recursive-analysis` command requires historic data to be available.
 To learn how to get data for the pairs and exchange you're interested in, head over to the [Data Downloading](data-download.md) section of the documentation.

-This command is built upon backtesting since it internally chains backtests to prepare different lenghts of data and calculate indicators based of each of the prepared data.
+This command is built upon backtesting since it internally chains backtests to prepare different lengths of data and calculates indicators based on the downloaded data.
-This is done by not looking at the strategy itself - but at the value of the indicators it returned.
-After multiple backtests are done to calculate the indicators of different startup candles value, the values of last rows are compared to see hoe much differences are they compared to the base backtest.
+This does not run the strategy itself, but rather uses the indicators it contains.
+After multiple backtests are done to calculate the indicators of different startup candle values (`startup_candle_count`), the values of last rows across all backtests are compared to see how much variance they show compared to the base backtest.

-- `--cache` is forced to "none".
+Command settings:
-- Since we are only looking at indicators' value, using more than one pair is redundant.
-It is recommended to set the pair used in the command using `-p` flag, preferably using pair with high price, such as BTC or ETH, to avoid having rounding issue that can make the results inaccurate.
+- Use the `-p` option to set your desired pair to analyse.
+Since we are only looking at indicator values, using more than one pair is redundant.
+Preferably use a pair with a relatively high price and at least moderate volatility, such as BTC or ETH, to avoid rounding issues that can make the results inaccurate.
 If no pair is set on the command, the pair used for this analysis is the first pair in the whitelist.
-- It's recommended to set a long timerange (at least consist of 5000 candles), so that the initial backtest that going to be used as benchmark have very small or no recursive issue at all.
-For example, for a 5m timeframe, timerange of 5000 candles would be equal to 18 days.
+- It is recommended to set a long timerange (at least 5000 candles) so that the initial backtest that is going to be used as a benchmark has very small or no recursive issues itself.
+For example, for a 5m timeframe, a timerange of 5000 candles would be equal to 18 days.
+- `--cache` is forced to "none" to avoid loading previous backtest results automatically.

-Beside recursive formula check, this command also going to do a simple lookahead bias check on the indicators' value only.
-It won't replace [Lookahead-analysis](lookahead-analysis.md), since this check won't check the difference in trades' entries and exits, which is the important effect of lookahead bias.
-It will only check whether there is any lookahead bias in indicators if the end of the data are moved.
+In addition to the recursive formula check, this command also carries out a simple lookahead bias check on the indicator values only.
+For a full lookahead check, use [Lookahead-analysis](lookahead-analysis.md).

 ## Recursive-analysis command reference